3 months in dog years roughly equals 2 years in human years.

 The old calculation

-Many people believe that 1 dog year equals 7 dog years; this assumption probably started in the 1950s.
-However, it’s not the right way to measure it.
+The majority of people still believe that one dog year is equal to 7 dog years; this assumption was probably first introduced in the 1950s, but this isn’t the best way to measure it.

-While there has been quite a bit of research that has disproved that the ratio is 7-1, it seems that people still believe in the idea.
-The formula could be based on an belief that dogs live for about 10 years old and humans up reach 70 years old, but honestly it’s hard to tell when it first started.
+While there has been quite a bit of research since then that disproves the 7:1 ratio, it seems people are still holding on the idea.
+This formula may be based on the belief that dogs live for about 10 years old and humans up reach 70 years old, but honestly we don’t know when it started.

-The proper method to convert human years into dog years is more complicated.
+The best method of converting human years into dog years is more complicated.

 The American Veterinary Medical Association has the following to be said about it:

-- The first year of a dog’s life equals around 15 human years.
+• The first year of a dog’s life is about 15 years for humans.

-- The second year of a dog’s life equals about 9 human years.
+• The second year of a dog’s existence is roughly 9 years for humans.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.